an-garcia/MyMovieManager/README.md

 ![Scheme](/screenshots/SimulatorScreenShot-iPhone8Plus-2017-11-25at16.22.46.png)

-MyMovieManager is an iOS sample application that manages favorite movies using TheMovieDB API.
+MyFavoriteMovies is an iOS sample application that manages favorite movies using TheMovieDB API.
 The purpose of the project is to learn mobile development for iOS using swift.
 The application is based on [iOS Networking with Swift](https://www.udacity.com/course/ios-networking-with-swift--ud421) course.